EOA-team/DataInfrastructure/README.md

 python SRC_to_cube.py
 ```

-The data is saved at `~/mnt/eo-nas1/data/satellite/sentinel2/DLR_soilsuite`, where each data file is named `SRC_<left>_<top>.zarr` indicating the top left coriner of the grid used to download the Sentinel-2 data.
+The data is saved at `~/mnt/eo-nas1/data/satellite/sentinel2/DLR_soilsuite`, where each data file is named `SRC_<left>_<top>.zarr` indicating the top left corner of the grid used to download the Sentinel-2 data.

 ## 9. PlanetLabs <a name="planet"></a>